Professor Susan Pickard MA(Oxon) MSt (Oxon), MA (Manchester) PhD (Bristol)

 Personal Statement

-My current research comprises two main projects.
+My current research comprises two main threads.

-I currently direct the Centre for Ageing and the Life Course, which aims to foster high quality inter-disciplinary research in critical and cultural age studies, exploring the material, cultural and life course factors shaping inequalities in ageing as well as the subjective meaning and lived experience of health and well-being in later life.
+I currently direct the Centre for Ageing and the Life Course which aims to foster high quality inter-disciplinary research in critical and cultural age studies, exploring the material, cultural and life course factors shaping inequalities in ageing as well as the subjective meaning and lived experience of health and well-being in later life

 I sit on the editorial board of the British Journal of Sociology.